themagicianking/techtonica-assignments/tetris/README.md

 - Score is calculated based on how many rows are cleared
 - User is able to enter and save their high score

+## Revision Phase for Week 2 of the Game

+Put game functions on hold in order to work on React components.
+Things to implement with React will pull from the Features list and meet all requirements listed in Additional Requirements (below).
+- Implement a counter in React which will display the user's current score on the page

 ## Additional Requirements: React

 - Write a game of your choosing in React